inbrainai/sdk-android-example-project/README.md

 Where `DATA_OPTIONS` is `HashMap<String, String>` field.
 Please check sample for more info.

-## Set user ID
-`InBrain.getInstance().setUserID(USER_ID);` where `USER_ID` is the unique identifier of the current user.
-This should be done when you already know how to identify the current user.
-Usually that happens in the main activity of the app, after sign-up/sign-in process.

 ## Presenting the survey wall
 Minimum supported system WebView version for surveys is `51.0.2704.90`, it is default for Android 7.0, however older devices may have system update which updates WebView.